Fitness to practise

 You are expected to:

-- report prolonged absence (>3 days) to the Faculty Office, with an explanation and medical evidence where appropriate.
+- report prolonged absence (>3 days) to the Student Office, with an explanation and medical evidence where appropriate.

 - follow rules and instructions about examinations, in particular by arriving promptly at the start, bringing only permitted materials, and being silent on entering the exam room.